How To Organise A Great VIP Night For Customers

 How could you add visual drama for potential media coverage, which in itself, the idea that the news will be televising the event, will make your guests instantly responding with a "Yes!" they're attending?

-Just think of the massive TV exposure Virgin Brides received with Richard Branson wearing a wedding dress to launch his bridalwear company in 1996.
+Just think of the massive TV exposure Virgin Brides received with Richard Branson wearing a lacy gown to launch his bridalwear company in 1996.

 Everyone remembers the launch; fewer realise or even care the dress company closed in 2007.